noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 ## Users And Accounts

-Users in Aztec will use the main account to receive notes and decrypt balances and the signer (or spending key) to spend notes or initiate bridged Ethereum interactions.
+Users in Aztec will use the plain account to receive notes (via their public key) and decrypt balances (with the viewing key) and one of their registered spending keys to spend notes and initiate bridged Ethereum interactions.

 ### Account

-The privacy account is the first account that is generated for an Aztec user.
+A plain account is the first account that is generated for an Aztec user--it is a simple private/public key pair.

 The private key associated with this account can be used to decrypt notes.
-The private key can also be used to register a distinct spending key.
-This allows for account abstraction by creating a separation between the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).
-If a spending key has not been registered, the account private key can be used.
+The private key can also be used to register many distinct spending keys.
+This allows for account abstraction by creating a separation between the key required to decrypt notes and the key required to spend notes.
+If a spending key has not been registered, the account viewing key can be used.

 Accounts can be identified by their alias or their public key.
 You can read more about aliases below.
 You can also find more information in the [SDK section on account keys](../sdk/usage/add-account#account-keys).

 ### Spending keys (signer)

-An account should register a signer with a new spending key on the network in order to take advantage of account abstraction.
+An account should register a new spending key on the network in order to take advantage of account abstraction.

 When an account is first registered, you can pick a human-readable alias, a spending key and a recovery key.
 If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the new spending key was registered (account recovery).